 What is the Procedure for Transferring Universities in UK?

-Transitioning from universities to the UK is not an easy procedure, the acceptance rate for transfer students is extremely low, and only a handful of students are accepted every year. all transfer applications are made through ucas and follow the normal deadlines set by different universities.
-However, the transfer process for UK universities is also determined by case to case basis and depends upon the course.
+Transitioning from universities to the UK is not an easy procedure, the acceptance rate for transfer students is extremely low, and only a handful of students are accepted every year. all transfer applications are made through UCAS and follow the normal deadlines set by different universities.
+However, the transfer process for UK universities is also determined on a case-to-case basis and depends upon the course.
 For instance, at King’s College London, for certain programs like dentistry, students have to apply directly to the university rather than through UCAS.

 Let’s look at the general process for how to transfer universities in UK:

-- Students must compile all the required documents such as academic transcript for the previous year(s). the prospective university may require the student to submit a brief information about the subjects.
+- Students must compile all the required documents such as academic transcripts for the previous year(s).
+The prospective university may require the student to submit brief information about the subjects.
 Once you have submitted all the documents such as the online application form, SOP, LOR etc; the university may hold an academic interview.